docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 manager failures, the system should be configured for [high availability](configure/set-up-high-availability.md).

 1. On one of the remaining manager nodes, perform `docker swarm init --force-new-cluster`.
-You may need to specify also need to specify an `--advertise-addr` parameter which is equivalent to the `--host-address` parameter of the `docker/ucp install` operation.
+You may also need to specify an `--advertise-addr` parameter which is equivalent to the `--host-address` parameter of the `docker/ucp install` operation.
 This will instantiate a new single-manager swarm by recovering as much state as possible from the existing manager.
 This is a disruptive operation and existing tasks may be either terminated or suspended.